CHILDREN’S SHADOW ANIMATION WORKSHOP – SONG OF THE SEA

-This summer we are working with Cartoon Saloon and Studio Canal on activity based on Song of the Sea.
+This summer we worked with Cartoon Saloon and Studio Canal on activities based on Song of the Sea.
 Directed by Tomm Moore, this feature animation won Best Film at this year’s IFTAs, becoming the first animation film to win in this category.

 Earlier this summer we flew the film’s director Tomm Moore and the voice of Ben David Rawle to Manchester in collaboration with Studio Canal, to chat to the BBC Breakfast news team about the film.